yuvalsol/POCOGenerator/README.md

 ## Demos

-The demos are code examples of the various ways of integrating POCO Generator in projects.
+The demos are code examples of the various ways to integrate POCO Generator in projects.
 You can test the demos by downloading them from Releases.
 Under each demo folder there is a file **ConnectionString.txt** from which the demo reads the database connection string, so edit that before running the demo.

 ### Text